redox-os/book/src/ch09-03-porting-applications.md

 To build your recipe, run - `make r.recipe-name`

+If the compilation was successful, the recipe will be packaged and don't give errors.

 If you want to insert this recipe permanently in your QEMU image add your recipe name below the last item in `[packages]` on your TOML config (`config/x86_64/desktop.toml`, for example).

 - Example - `recipe-name = {}` or `recipe-name = "recipe"` (if you have `REPO_BINARY=1` in your `.config`).